- Draco’s last name was originally Spungen.

 - In the original draft of Chamber of Secrets, the Ford Anglia crashed into the Black Lake instead of the Whomping Willow, and Harry and Ron met the merpeople who live there.

 - This ballad originally appeared in the Chamber of Secrets manuscript.
 It was cut in the editing process but appeared on J.K.
 Rowling’s official website.
-In 1992, in around his five-hundredth Deathday, the ghost of Sir Nicholas de Mimsy-Porpington authored a ballad titled “The Ballad of Nearly Headless Nick” explaining why he was sentenced to beheading and how his head had (nearly) come off in a botched execution:
+In 1992, around his five hundredth deathday, the ghost of Sir Nicholas de Mimsy-Porpington authored a ballad titled “The Ballad of Nearly Headless Nick” explaining why he was sentenced to beheading and how his head had (nearly) come off in a botched execution:

 It was a mistake any wizard could make,

 Who was tired and caught on the hop,

 One piffling error, and then, to my terror,

 Alas for the eve when I met Lady Grieve,